quincycheng/quincycheng.github.io/index.md

 # Hello, I am Quincy Cheng

 Welcome to my Github Page.
-This is where I keep my stuffs for sharing.
-Been a DevSecOps guy for a while & produced quite a number of materials.
-Check them out below:
+Been a DevSecOps guy for a while & prepared some materials for work & for fun.
+Check it out:
 ## Live Demo for Conjur OSS

 Full list: [Quincy Cheng on Katacoda](https://katacoda.com/quincycheng)